Up, up, and away: NZ drone makers target Hollywood

 The relaxation of U.S. rules for commercial drones late last year has sparked a race to develop flying camera platforms that - while priced upwards of $100,000 each - will still cost significantly less to hire than the jibs, cranes and helicopters studios currently use to capture swooping aerial shots.

-Until now, cinematographers have bolted specialized add-ons like cinema-quality cameras to off-the-shelf drones that cost a few thousand dollars each.
+Until now, cinematographers have bolted specialised add-ons like cinema-quality cameras to off-the-shelf drones that cost a few thousand dollars each.
 New Zealand’s drone makers want to change all that, with sophisticated, purpose-built aircraft.

 “A lot of drone technology companies got their start in the custom-build film and photography sector, and the New Zealand film industry has a global reputation as leading technology advances in film,” said Chris Thomson, aviation manager at government technology incubator Callaghan Innovation.